ojdunn/android-2048-game/README.md

 # Android 2048 Game

-Use of API 32, supporting back to API 26, using kotlin.
+Use of API 32, supporting back to API 26, using Kotlin.

 A clone of the popular 2048 number sliding game.